bluesky-social/feed-generator/README.md

 You might create a feed for a given community by compiling a list of DIDs within that community & filtering the firehose for all posts from users within that list.

 ### A Topical Feed
-To implement a topical feed, you might filter the algorithm for posts and pass the post text through some filtering mechanism (an LLM, a keyword matcher, etc) that filters for the topic of your choice.
+To implement a topical feed, you might filter the algorithm for posts and pass the post text through some filtering mechanism (an LLM, a keyword matcher, etc.) that filters for the topic of your choice.